softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

 ### Extra Credit Moves

-You do not have to implement these moves, but if you go the extra mile and successfully implement these moves, you’ll earn 2% extra credit for each move (4% total) on this assignment.
+You do not have to implement these moves, but if you go the extra mile and successfully implement these moves, you’ll earn 5 extra credit points for each move (10 total) on this assignment.

 NOTE: These moves can but do not have to be provided by `ChessPiece::pieceMoves`, and can be provided by `ChessGame::validMoves` instead.